Things to do in Martinique During a Cruise Stop

 Tours cost €8 for adults and €4 for children.

-Close to the port and with free wifi, this is an ideal location for cruise ship guests.
-Enjoy delicious Häagen-Dazs ice cream in this pastel coloured cafe.
+Close to the port and with free wifi, this is an ideal location for cruise ship guests to enjoy delicious Häagen-Dazs ice cream in their pastel coloured cafe.

 The Caribbean is widely known for its production of rum, and Martinique is no different.
 Distillerie La Favorite was founded in 1847 and remains an old fashioned, family run business.